JordanoskiM/Task-Test/README.md

 ## How to use

-### Dashboard
+### Home page
 * You can log in with one of the credentials in the seeders or you can register as a new user
-* Visit the /dashboard and you can create a new websites
-* Inside the website you can create new posts
-* You can edit and delete websites and posts

-### Home page
+* If you don't use seeded credentials, you will need to verify your email after registration (using Mailtrap for testing purposes)
 * On the Home page, everyone can see all the websites and their posts
 * Everyone can subscribe to a website
 * When new post is created, the subscriber will receive an email with post title and description
 * In the email there is an option to view the new created post
 * Subscriber can unsubscribe using the unsubscribe button from email that was sent

+### Dashboard
+* Visit the /dashboard and you can create a new websites
+* Inside the website you can create new posts
+* You can edit and delete websites and posts

 ## Emails testing
 * To test the emails, you can login to the MailTrap and find the credentials inside => Inboxes -> Demo inbox